Links & Resources

 Aside from Peterson's Guides and other such publications, here are some resources specifically for students with an interest in pursuing graduate studies (or research) in the mathematical sciences.

-• Information on opportunities for current undergraduate mathematics majors are available on the AMS website.
-Click on the Education link to find useful information pertaining to searching for graduate programs in mathematics.
-Also included are resources on finding summer opportunities available through NSF and REU sponsored programs, internships and jobs,career options/profiles for mathematics majors, etc.
+- Information on opportunities for current undergraduate mathematics majors are available on the AMS website.
+Included are resources on finding summer opportunities available through various sponsored programs, internships and jobs,career options/profiles for mathematics majors, etc. The MAA Website is another good resource for undergraduate mathematics majors.

 Careers in General